Sandokan: Television

 In 1976, Indian actor Kabir Bedi played the lead in Sandokan, a six-part miniseries for European television directed by Sergio Sollima.
 Carole André was cast as Lady Marianna Guillonk, Philippe Leroy played Sandokan's trusted friend and lieutenant Yanez De Gomera.
 The role of the main antagonist James Brooke was performed by Adolfo Celi.

 In 1977, Kabir Bedi reprised his role in the film La tigre è ancora viva: Sandokan alla riscossa!
 (The Tiger Lives Again: Sandokan to the Rescue!).
 The TV series theme song, "Sandokan", was composed by Oliver Onions (a pseudonym of the De Angelis brothers), and made the top 10 in many European countries, albeit mostly in the translated English version.

 A 2004 documentary, Sandokan's Adventure, detailed the making of the series.

 Two further television series were made The Return of Sandokan in 1996 and The Son of Sandokan in 1998, with Kabir Bedi again reprising his role.

-It was announced that a new series is in the works at Lux Vide for Rai 1, developed by Alessandro Sermoneta, Scott Rosenbaum and Davide Lantieri.
-Can Yaman stars in the role of Sandokan, with Alanah Bloor cast as Lady Marianna Guillonk.
-The series began filming in April 2024.
+In 2025, Lux Vide and Rai Fiction produced a new international adaptation titled Sandokan, developed by Alessandro Sermoneta, Scott Rosenbaum, and Davide Lantieri.
+The series stars Can Yaman as Sandokan, Alanah Bloor as Lady Marianna Guillonk, and Ed Westwick as Lord James Brooke.

+Filming began in April 2024 across Italy and Réunion Island.
+Following its premiere on Rai 1 in Italy on 1 December 2025, the series was released internationally as a Netflix production in several territories, including the United States and United Kingdom, on 19 January 2026.
+This version exercises significant creative license compared to the Emilio Salgari novels; notably, Sandokan is portrayed as growing up in Singapore rather than Borneo.